Write a function is_low_battery, that takes an integer, level, and returns True if it is below 20, and False otherwise.

 29.5

-Write a function that takes two positive integers, n and m, and returns sum of all numbers
+Write a function that takes three numbers and returns their product.

 Given the above script, what are the results of the following calls: